networknt/light-doc/content/tutorial/common/discovery/generated.md

 ---
+title: Introduction and Code Generation
+linktitle: Introduction and Code Generation
+description: "The starting point of the discovery tutorials will walk you through code generation for the services that will be used throughout."
 date: 2017-10-17T17:58:29-04:00
-title: Introduction and code generation
+lastmod: 2018-05-15
+weight: 10
+sections_weight: 10
+draft: false
+toc: true
 ---

-### Introduction
+## Introduction

 This is a tutorial to show you how to use service registry and discovery for microservices.
 The example services are implemented in a RESTful style but